Photo courtesy of Altoona Mirror. Published on page #1 - Tuesday, July 10, 2018 Altoona Mirror

 The Foundation has collaborated with the foundations at all surrounding schools in Blair and Bedford County as well as the Intermediate Unit 8 to further satisfy the growing needs of today's students.

 For the past several years we held a twelve day Summer STEM and the Arts session in Claysburg.
 This year in 2019 90% of the students were from the Claysburg area, and the remaining 10% came from other school districts.
 We employed teachers of which eleven were from Claysburg and three from other school districts.
 It was a big success.
 There are some STEM and Arts photos that have been posted on the STEM and Arts web page.
-This year Claysburg-Kimmel took the reins with Michelle Guyer coordinating it and operating it in conjunction with the parent's group and Foundation.
+This year due to the Covid-19 pandemic, we did a Virtual Summer STEM program with Michelle Guyer coordinating it and operating it in conjunction with the parent's group and Foundation.
 Michelle Guyer did a fantastic job!
 The Foundation will continue to finance the project.

 Our expenses for 2018 to Claysburg-Kimmel School District totaled $160,492 plus $2,732 administrative expenses for a total of $164,924.